Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • the direction of the anal fistula relative to the intestinal wall,

-• additional cavities.
+• the presence of additional cavities.

-How is the procedure?
+How is the procedure done?

 Instrumental examination of the intestine